 In fact, it was only after sitting down with her that TF discovers that she is the wife of one of Namibia’s most prominent political personalities, Nahas Angula and has for over four decades played her role in his life much more subdued.
 When she got a flu, her parents didn’t scramble to rush her to the closest hospital.
 They knew exactly what to do.
 They treated minor ailments with natural herbs found in the local surroundings.

 Eye infections were treated with aloe juice, food poisoning with “etanguthi” (Kleinia longiflora), coughs and common flu with “omulimbalimba” (Aptosimum procumbens) and she wondered how they knew what was in those plants, and this curiosity unknowingly sparked a flame in her for the love of health and medicine.
-So, during the liberation struggle, she had spent 18 months teaching at the Namibian Education Centre outside Lusaka and when
+So, during the liberation struggle, she had spent 18 months teaching at the Namibian Education Centre outside Lusaka and when she was presented with an opportunity to study in the UK, she chose Pharmacy.
+She chose this field as a career expecting to contribute to the availability of medicines, especially those from natural resources, just like she had learned at home.

 Today, Angula is the Managing Pharmacist of Beulah Pharmacy following further studies in the USA where she obtained a B. Sc.
 Degree in pharmacy as well as M. Sc. in industrial pharmacy.
 Beulah Pharmacy was registered with the Pharmacy Council in December 2011 and was fully operational from March 2012.It started as a community pharmacy serving patients in Windhoek, but mostly, those being treated at Windhoek Emergency Care and Trauma Centre (WECTC) and the surrounding communities.